AzuraCast/azuracast-docs/contribute/donate.md

 ### OpenCollective

-AzuraCast has an OpenCollective account that is managed by the Open Source Collective.
-Contributions and expenses made to this account are open and transparent.
+AzuraCast has an OpenCollective account that is fiscally hosted by the Open Source Collective.
+Contributions made to, and expenses withdrawn from, this account are fully open and transparent.

 - [OpenCollective](https://opencollective.com/azuracast)
 {.links-list}